OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 Now you're getting somewhere: it's simply standard AES-ECB.
-Looks like the base64 string stored in <code>arrby1</code> in <code>check_input</code> is a ciphertext.
+Looks like the base64 string stored in `arrby1` in `check_input` is a ciphertext.
 It is decrypted with 128bit AES, then compared with the user input.
 As a bonus task, try to decrypt the extracted ciphertext and find the secret value!

 A faster way to get the decrypted string is to add dynamic analysis—we'll revisit UnCrackable Level 1 later to show how, so don't delete the project yet!

 #### Statically Analyzing Native Code

 Dalvik and ART both support the Java Native Interface (JNI), which defines a way for Java code to interact with native code written in C/C++.
-As on other Linux-based operating systems, native code is packaged into ELF dynamic libraries ("*.so"), which the Android app loads at run time via the <code>System.load</code> method.
+As on other Linux-based operating systems, native code is packaged into ELF dynamic libraries ("*.so"), which the Android app loads at run time via the `System.load` method.

 Android JNI functions are written in native code that has been compiled into Linux ELF libraries.
 It's standard Linux fare.
 However, instead of relying on widely used C libraries (such as glibc) Android binaries are built against a custom libc named [Bionic](https://github.com/android/platform_bionic "Bionic libc").
 Bionic adds support for important Android-specific services such as system properties and logging, and it is not fully POSIX-compatible.